Charitable Lead Trust

 If you would like to learn more about Charitable Lead Trusts and including Augustana in your estate provisions, please contact:

-Scott Park, Assistant Vice President of Planned Giving
+Scott Park, Assistant Vice President of Legacy Giving

 639 38th Street